 1. Mana Cost

-Mana Cost is the amount of Mana it takes to call a monster or summoner to battle.
+Mana Cost is the amount of Mana it takes to call a unit or summoner to battle.
 A Mana Cap is the amount of Mana available for each battle.
-The combined mana cost of monsters and summoners should be at or near the mana cap.
+The combined mana cost of units and summoners should be at or near the mana cap.
 Click here to learn more about Mana.

 2. Stats